Felice D. Gaer: Early life and education

-Gaer was born in Englewood, New Jersey.
+Gaer was born in Englewood, New Jersey, on June 16, 1946.
 She graduated Wellesley College with an A.B. in Political Science (1968).
 From Columbia University, she received a Master of Arts degree in 1971 and a Master of Philosophy degree in Political Science in 1975.

 Career

 Gaer's career has involved human rights both nationally and internationally, working in different committees and commissions.

 United Nations

-Since 2000, she has been an independent expert on the UN Committee Against Torture.
+From 2000, she was an independent expert on the UN Committee Against Torture.
 She became the committee's vice-chair in 2009.
 Furthermore, she was a rapporteur on Gender on the same committee from 2001 to 2006; and follow-up rapporteur on country compliance from 2003 to 2014.

 United States

-Gaer has been a public member and/or public advisor of different US delegations:
+Gaer was a public member and/or public advisor of different US delegations: